Master of Science in Architecture, Urban Design Concentration

-The first semester of the program is designed to refine the skills of incoming students in their own discipline and at the same time require coursework outside their discipline.
+The first semester of the program will refine the skills of new students in their respective disciplines, while at the same time requiring coursework outside of one’s main discipline.
 For example, architects may take a landscape architecture or natural systems elective, along with a planning elective.
 Landscape architects will take an architecture elective.
-At least one cross-disciplinary elective must be in Urban Planning.
+At least one cross-disciplinary elective must be in urban planning.

 Required coursework is as follows: